psf/black/docs/faq.md

 ## Does Black have an API?

-Not currently. _Black_ is fundamentally a command line tool.
+Not yet. _Black_ is fundamentally a command line tool.
 Many [integrations](integrations/index.rst) are provided, but a Python interface is not one of them.
 A simple API is being [planned](https://github.com/psf/black/issues/779) though.